ANTsX/ANTs/ExternalApplications/MALF/README.md

 to complie and build the executable files.
 Our program uses ITK's I/O functions to handle image input and output.
 Hence, it requries prebuilt ITK.
 The following three executable files will be built,

-jointfusion : joint label fusion bl          : learning classifiers for correcting systematic errors sa          : apply the learned classifiers to correct systematic segmentation errors on testing images
+jointfusion                    : joint label fusion bl                             : learning classifiers for correcting systematic errors adaBoostSegmentationRefinement : apply the learned classifiers to correct systematic segmentation errors on testing images

 Type each command to see details on how to use them.